Vizzuality/devismos/_docs/strategy-2021/funtional-areas/backend.md

 ## What we commit to

-Include them on deploy decisions that they might need to evaluate.
+- Include them on deploy decisions that they might need to evaluate.
-Work together on the definition of the specs on dependant tasks.
+- Work together on the definition of the specs on dependant tasks.

 ## What they commit to

-Have a clear understanding of the solutions and the architectural decisions to reduce the negative impacts of our implementations on both ends.
+- Have a clear understanding of the solutions and the architectural decisions to reduce the negative impacts of our implementations on both ends.
-Agree on the services, operations, and infrastructure in the early phase of projects.
+- Agree on the services, operations, and infrastructure in the early phase of projects.
 Also, align our strategies and actions on common areas from both groups (testing, typescript adoption, standardization, etc).
-Have an initial conversation to get a common agreementtasks related to both back and front to get a common agreement.
+- Have an initial conversation to get a common agreement on tasks related to both back and front.
-Work together on the definition of the specs on dependant tasks.
+- Work together on the definition of the specs on dependant tasks.

-## Actions and related initiatives
+## Improvement / collaboration areas
+_FA relation would benefit of these actions.
+Implementing these initiatives would depend on capacity_

 - Open a conversation to standardize deployments.
 - Open a conversation to standardize git flow and branching strategies.